 Our work on the liability adequacy test included assessing the reasonableness of the projected cash flows and challenging the main assumptions adopted in the context of both the Group's and industry experience and specific product features, as well as reconciliations to supporting audit information.
 The quality of previous years' assumptions was assessed by the analyses of the actual versus expected developments.
-Based on our procedures performed, we found that the assumptions set by the board of directors are supported by available audit information and are within a range we consider acceptable based on the Group and market experience.
+Based on our procedures performed, we found that the assumptions set by management are supported by available audit information and are within a range we consider acceptable based on the Group and market experience.

-We also validated that the disclosures in the consolidated financial statements are adequate and in accordance with EU-IFRS.
-We found the disclosures to be appropriate in this context.
+We also validated that the disclosures in the consolidated financial statements are adequate and in equity.